GoogleCloudPlatform/pci-gke-blueprint/docs/pci.md

 # PCI DSS Requirements

+## This PCI DSS Requirements table describes the requirements at are addressed by the PCI Terraform Starter project.
+It does not address all requirements, some are inherited from Google, while others would need to be implement.
+Free free to submit a PR for requirements we have not addressed

 | PCI DSS Requirements v3.2.1 | Description of Implementation |
 | -------------------------- | ------------------------------ |
 | **1.
 Install and maintain a firewall configuration to protect cardholder data** | |